 Does the Mediator make the decision for settlement?

-No, the mediator does not make the decision for settlement.
-The role of the mediator is to facilitate communication between the two parties and provide guidance in resolving their dispute.
-The mediator will listen to both sides and help them come to an agreement, but it is ultimately up to the two parties involved to make a final decision on any potential settlement.
+Does the mediator make the decision for settlement?
+No, the mediator does not make the settlement decision.
+The mediator's role is to facilitate communication and guide the parties toward resolving their dispute.
+They listen to both sides and help them reach an agreement, but the final decision rests solely with the two parties involved.